Skip to content

 The notesStats class could very well have implemented the average and standardDev methods on its own without indicating that it implemented the Istats interface.
 So what is the point of interfaces?
 It is this: a function can accept as a parameter a value of type I. Any object of class C that implements interface I can then be a parameter of that function.
 Consider the following interface:

-// an interface Iexample
+// an Iexample interface

-public interface Iexample{
+public interface Iexemple{

 }//interface